 An art magazine is a publication whose main subject is art.
 They may be in print form, online, or both and targeted at various markets, including galleries, customers, amateur or professional artists, and the general public.

-Now that we’ve gotten that across, you must be wondering what are the best art magazines and publications out there that you can follow.
-Don’t worry, we’ve done the research for you and compiled a list of the best art magazines out there in 2020!
+Now that we’ve gotten that across, you must be wondering what are the best art magazines and publications out there you can follow.
+Don’t worry, we’ve done the research for you and compiled a list of the best art magazines out there in 2022!

 List of the Best Art Magazines & Publications